 As the caretaker or loved one of a person with Alzheimer’s, you know the disease can make it difficult to maintain health and hygiene.
 Keeping the teeth and gums healthy and infection-free can present a real challenge.
 Your loved one may be reluctant to brush and floss regularly, and visiting the dentist can be a challenge as the disease progresses.
-Your Alzheimer’s disease dentist is in Grand Prairie at Access Dental — and we are here to help you and your loved one.
+Your Alzheimer’s disease dentist is in Grande Prairie at Access Dental — and we are here to help you and your loved one.

 AT-HOME DENTAL HYGIENE FOR ALZHEIMER’S DISEASE